 January 13, 2023 8 min read

-If you suffer from allergies, airborne particles like dust, pet dander, and dust mites can make the situation worse.
-There are many things that may affect how your body responds, including the type of bedding you use.
+If you suffer from allergies, airborne particles like dust, pet dander, and dust mites can make your condition worse.
+Many things can affect how your body responds, including the type of bedding you use.
 Whether it’s skin or respiratory-related, choosing hypoallergenic bedding is a smart way to keep your allergy symptoms at bay.
-In this guide, we’ll discuss some of the best hypoallergenic bedding you can buy, as well as what makes bedding hypoallergenic, the best ways to create an allergy-proof bedroom, and more.
+In this guide, we’ll discuss some of the best allergy proof bedding you can buy, as well as what makes different materials hypoallergenic, the best ways to create an allergy-proof bedroom, and more.

 What are the most common allergens found in mattresses and sheets?